jason-davey/studio/TECHNICAL_SPEC.md

 - **Guided Walkthrough:** An interactive, step-by-step tour of the application's features, highlighting key UI elements and explaining their purpose.
 Includes a welcome modal and can auto-load sample data.
 - **Firebase Integration (Indirect):** Prepares content for A/B tests run via Firebase Remote Config and Firebase A/B Testing.
 Actual test setup and management occur in the Firebase console.
 - **AB Tasty Integration Point:** Includes a placeholder for integrating AB Tasty's JavaScript snippet for client-side A/B testing.
+- **Performance Monitoring:** Integrated with Datadog RUM for client-side performance and error tracking.
+- **User Feedback Mechanism:** Provides a modal for users to submit feedback, which currently generates a `mailto:` link and logs to console.

 ### 1.3.
 Key Technologies Used
 - **Frontend Framework:** Next.js (with App Router)
 - **UI Library:** React
-- **UI Components:** ShadCN UI (Accordion, Button, Card, Input, Label, Textarea, Popover, Toast, Dialog, etc.)
+- **UI Components:** ShadCN UI (Accordion, Button, Card, Input, Label, Textarea, Popover, Toast, Dialog, Select, etc.)
 - **Styling:** Tailwind CSS
 - **State Management:** React Hooks (useState, useEffect, useCallback, useContext for Toast and Walkthrough)
 - **A/B Test Content Delivery (Primary Method):** Firebase Remote Config